Ornaldo-RP-R/Interview-test-ecommerce/README.md

 Hello,

--How do i start the app?
+# How do i start the app?

+Firstly use 'npm install' to install pacages then
-By using npm start it will run project(server on port 5000 and react in port 3000 automatically) -Why is my code clean and readable?
+By using 'npm start' it will run project(server on port 5000 and react in port 3000 automatically)

+# Why is my code clean and readable?

 First of all for this project i have used every part with a comment to let you know that what i have done is 100% mine not cpyied ,not by any friend or anything else.
 Secondly i use structure in every project as you may see :